kefirfromperm/kefirbb/README.md

 About
 -----
 KefirBB is a Java-library for text processing.
-Initially it was developed for BB2HTML translation.
-But flexible configuration allows to use it for others translations.
-For example XML2HTML or for HTML filtration.
+Initially it was developed for BB-code (Bulletin Board Code) to HTML translation.
+But flexible configuration allows to use it in others situations.
+For example XML-to-HTML translation or for HTML filtration.
+Actually it's the most powerfull and flexible Java-library for BB-code parsing.

 Maven dependency
 ----------------